Robbie Fowler: Success and fame

 Stan Collymore, Fowler's regular strike partner for two seasons from 1995, said in his autobiography that Fowler was the best player he has ever played alongside.
 Fowler and Collymore were among the most prolific goal-scoring strike partnerships in England during the 1995–96 season, with £8.4million signing Collymore replacing the veteran Ian Rush as Fowler's regular partner in attack after his arrival in June 1995.
 In the same season, he scored twice in a 4–3 victory over Newcastle United, a match voted the best of the decade in a Premier League poll.
 The match helped prevent Newcastle from winning the league, but it was not enough for Liverpool to clinch the title; they finished third while Manchester United were crowned champions.
-Fowler also played in his first FA Cup final that season, but was on the losing side as Manchester United won 1–0.
+Fowler also played in his first FA Cup Final that season, but was on the losing side as Manchester United won 1–0.
 He had scored four goals against United in the league that season, scoring twice in a 2–2 draw at Old Trafford on 1 October 1995, and twice in a 2–0 win at Anfield on 16 December.

-Fowler received a call-up to the full England squad and won his first cap on 27 March 1996 as a substitute in a friendly against Bulgaria.
-His first start at international level was against Croatia which was the England game following his substitute appearance.
-Fowler was part of the England squad for Euro 1996, making two appearances in the tournament.
 On 14 December 1996, he scored four against Middlesbrough, including his hundredth for Liverpool.
 This meant he reached a century of goals one game quicker than his first strike partner, Ian Rush, in just 165 games.
 That year, he also won a UEFA Fair Play award for denying that he had been fouled by Arsenal goalkeeper David Seaman at Highbury after a penalty had been given.
 After unsuccessfully trying to persuade the referee to change his decision about the penalty, Fowler took it tamely and Seaman saved.
 However, Seaman failed to hold on to the ball and Jason McAteer scored from the rebound.
 Although many people believe that he deliberately took the penalty kick poorly for reasons of fair play, Fowler said at the time: "As a goalscorer it's part of my job to take it and I wanted to score it.
 I tried to score.
 I never missed on purpose.
 It just happened, it was a bad penalty."